-- Set Back /Set Up (Day/Night Setback (DNS)) - a.
-The system shall allow the space temperature to drift down or up within a preset (adjustable) unoccupied temperature range.
-The heating or cooling shall be activated upon reaching either end of the DNS range and shall remain activated until the space temperature returns to the DNS range. - b.
-The system shall be capable of closing all outside air and exhaust air dampers during the unoccupied period, except for 100% outside air units. - c.
-Unoccupied space temperature shall be monitored by the DDC temperature sensors located in the individual zones being controlled or within a representative room in the building if full DDC control is not being effected. - d.
-User shall be able to define, modify or delete the following parameters: - (1) DNS setpoint temperature(s) - (2) Temperature band for night heating operation - (3) Period when the DNS is to be activated - 6.
-Timed Local Override (TLO) - a.
+- DNS setpoint temperature(s)

+- 2) Temperature band for night heating operation

+- 3) Period when the DNS is to be activated

+5. Timed Local Override (TLO)

+- a.
 The system shall have TLO input points/objects which permit the occupants to request an override of equipment which has been scheduled OFF.
 The system shall turn the equipment ON upon receiving a request from the local input device.
 Local input devices shall be push button (momentary contact), wind-up timer, or ON/OFF switches as detailed in the Object Table(s). - b.
 If a push button is used the system operator shall be able to define the duration of equipment ON time per input pulse and the total maximum ON time permitted.
 Override time already entered shall be canceled by the occupant at the input point.
 If a wind-up timer is used the equipment will stay in override mode until the timer expires.
 Year to date, month-to-date and current day override history shall be maintained for each TLO input point.
-History data shall be accessible by the operator at any time and shall be capable of being automatically stored on hard disk and/or printed on a daily basis. - 7.
-Space Temperature Control (STC) - a.
+History data shall be accessible by the operator at any time and shall be capable of being automatically stored on hard disk and/or printed on a daily basis.

+6. Space Temperature Control (STC)

+- a.
 There shall be two independently-adjustable space temperature setpoints, one for cooling and one for heating, separated by a dead band.
 Only one of the two setpoints shall be operative at any time.
 The cooling setpoint is operative if the actual space temperature has more recently been equal to or greater than the cooling setpoint.
 The heating setpoint is operative if the actual space temperature has more recently been equal to or less than the heating setpoint.
 There are two modes of operation for the setpoints, one for the occupied mode (example: heating = 72 degrees F, cooling = 76 degrees F and one for the unoccupied mode (example: heating = 55 degrees, cooling = 90 degrees F).
-NOTE: it will no longer be acceptable to accomplish having a Heating Setpoint and a Cooling Setpoint by having a single mid-range setpoint with offsets.
+NOTE: it will no longer be acceptable to accomplish having a Heating Setpoint and a Cooling Setpoint by having a single mid-range setpoint with offsets. - b.
+The occupied/unoccupied modes may be scheduled by time, date, or day of week via a BACnet BV. - c.
+All setpoints and offsets shall be operator definable.
+When in the occupied mode, start-up mode, or when heating or cooling during the night setback unoccupied mode, a request shall be sent over the network to other equipment in the HVAC chain, such as to an AHU fan that serves the space, to run for ventilation.
+The operator shall be able to disable this request function if desired. - d.
+The cooling and heating setpoints may be increased (decreased) under demand control conditions to reduce the cooling (heating) load on the building during the demand control period.
+Up to three levels of demand control strategy shall be provided.
+The operator may predefine the amount of setpoint increase or decrease for each of the three levels.
+Each space temperature sensor in the building may be programmed independently.